-- DANCE 431 Study of Dance for Children - EDU 211 Aboriginal Education and Contexts for Professional and Personal Engagement - HE ED 220 Introduction to the Biological Aspects of Fitness to Health - KIN 200 Physiology of Exercise - KIN 203 Skill Acquisition and Performance - KIN 205 Introduction to Outdoor Environmental Education - KIN 206 Biomechanics - KIN 245 Introduction to the Profession of Coaching - · PERLS 204 Canadian History of Leisure, Sport, and Health - PERLS 207 Adapted Physical Activity and Leisure for Diverse Populations
+- DANCE 431 Study of Dance for Children - EDU 211 Aboriginal Education and Contexts for Professional and Personal Engagement

+- · HE ED 220 Introduction to the Biological Aspects of Fitness to Health - · KIN 200 Physiology of Exercise - · KIN 203 Skill Acquisition and Performance - · KIN 205 Introduction to Outdoor Environmental Education - · KIN 206 Biomechanics - KIN 245 Introduction to the Profession of Coaching - PERLS 204 Canadian History of Leisure, Sport, and Health - PERLS 207 Adapted Physical Activity and Leisure for Diverse Populations - ★3 PAC/DAC/DANCE
-★3 PAC/DAC/DANCE

-- EDU 210 Introduction to Educational Technology - HE ED 321 Psychological Dimensions of Health Promotion OR - · KIN 303 Psychology of Sport and Physical Activity

-- · PAC 325 The Study of Games for Children and Youth - · PAC 365 The Study of Gymnastics for Children and Youth - KIN 240 Introduction to Sports Injury Management OR - · KIN 338 Physical Activity and Sport for Children - KIN 207 Physical Growth and Psychomotor Development - KIN 471 Physical Activity for Individuals with Developmental Impairments - PERLS 323 Aboriginal Peoples and Physical Practices: Canadian Perspectives - PERLS 304 Advanced Sociology of Sport and Leisure - PERLS 371 Assessment and Evaluation in Physical Activity for Children and Youth - ★3 PAC/DAC/DANCE - ★3 Open option
+- EDU 210 Introduction to Educational Technology - · HE ED 321 Psychological Dimensions of Health Promotion OR - KIN 303 Psychology of Sport and Physical Activity - PAC 325 The Study of Games for Children and Youth - PAC 365 The Study of Gymnastics for Children and Youth - KIN 240 Introduction to Sports Injury Management OR - · KIN 338 Physical Activity and Sport Participation in Children and Youth - 1.
+KIN 207 Physical Growth and Psychomotor Development - 3.
+KIN 471 Physical Activity for Individuals with Developmental Impairments - PERLS 323 Aboriginal Peoples and Physical Practices: Canadian Perspectives - 5. - 6.
+PERLS 304 Advanced Sociology of Sport and Leisure - 7.
+PERLS 371 Assessment and Evaluation in Physical Activity for Children and Youth - 8. ★3 PAC/DAC/DANCE - 9. ★3 Open option